d4rkd0s/ssh-helper/README.md

-# SSH Helper
+# ssh-helper
-A python script that reads your ~/.ssh/config file and maintains a json file, to allow easy lookup/connections
+A python script that reads your ~/.ssh/config file and maintains a json file, to allow easy lookup/connections.
+There are more features being added, see the Planned Features section below.

-# Requirements

-- Linux or Mac OS (tested on linux)
-- Python3
-- A prepared `~/.ssh/config` file https://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/

 # Installation / Use